 Core content & Distribution

-In the perfect world, your content strategy should be built around producing content for each awareness stage, and make it visible to your prospective leads throughout their journey.
+In the perfect world, your content strategy should be built around producing content for each awareness stage and make it visible to your prospective leads throughout their journey.

 For that, you will need two types of content: core content published through owned media (your website) and distributional content — everything you publish on the social media, industry websites, other people blogs, etc.

-Core content serves one main purpose — to help you gather target audience and leads you can either approach through direct channels or remarketing.
+Core content serves one main purpose — to help you gather the target audience and leads you can either approach through direct channels or remarketing.

 For these purposes, you can do one of these things: lead your website visitors to sign up for a newsletter or blog updates, make them opt-in for a free trial, produce gated content, or simply gather audiences with tracking pixels.

 Distributional content is the one that’s produced to gain the initial traction, get some referral and social traffic, and strengthen your SEO positions.

 Although, both of the above-mentioned types of content are equally important, for every piece of core content you should produce at least x10 distributional content.
 The more — the better.